Target an Industry

 The Graduate Student Internship Fellowship is made possible through GSA fees and is coordinated by Career Services and GSA.

 There are up to five $2,000-2,500 fellowships that will be awarded based off the following criteria:

 - Financial need and impact of fellowship to ease need in order to engage in opportunity.

 - Completion of application, submission of a professional resume, and met eligibility criteria.

-- Interview to articulate work opportunity (20-minute interviews will take place May 12 - 13).
+- Interview to articulate work opportunity (virtual 20-minute interviews will take place the week of May 16, 2022).